marrink-lab/martini-workshop/03_membranes_and_vesicles/tutorial.md

 ## Fixed shapes

-If you are making a simple shaped membrane, creating TS file (i.e. mesh) can be a cumbersome intermediate step.
+If you are making a membrane with a simple shape, creating TS file (i.e. mesh) can be a cumbersome intermediate step.
 In these cases it is often easier to use an analytical shape definition instead of the TS file.
-This funcitonality is also supported in **TS2CG** by means of the `analytical_shape` option of **PCG**.
+This functionality is also supported in **TS2CG** by means of the `analytical_shape` option of **PCG**.

-The analyitcal shape is specified by adding `[ Shape Data ]` section to the 'input.str' file.
-In this section you can specify the type of analystical shape (sphere, cylinder, 1D fourier, flat) and relevant properties of the chosen shape (size, density, ...).
+The analytical shape is specified by adding `[ Shape Data ]` section to the `input.str` file.
+In this section you can specify the type of analytical shape (sphere, cylinder, 1D fourier, flat) and relevant properties of the chosen shape (size, density, ...).
 Below are four examples of for all the available shapes.